By Ben Pensant

 Martin Luther King, August 28, 1963.

-As any proponent of identity politics and cultural Marxism knows all too well, the above quote is a load of shit.
+As any proponent of identity politics knows all too well, the above quote is a load of shit.
 Dreams are dangerous.
-Since joining the regressive left I’ve experienced a recurring one in which Jeremy Corbyn and I burst into the House Of Commons armed with Kalashnikovs and massacre the entire Conservative party and PLP wearing only our vests, underpants and matching black berets.
-Occasionally it climaxes with myself and the Labour leader whistling Ode To The Motherland and spooning each other on a pile of blood-soaked Tory corpses.
-Sometimes a naked John McDonnell patrols the back-benches stoving in the heads of still-breathing Blairites with the blunt end of the ceremonial mace.
-And one unforgettable version last September featured McDonnell wearing Theresa May’s head as a mask while myself and Jezza sliced the clothing from Tom Watson’s dead body with penknives before carving hammers, sickles and comedy penises into his enormous back.
+Since joining the regressive left I’ve experienced a recurring one in which Jeremy Corbyn and I burst into the House Of Commons armed with Kalashnikovs and massacre the entire Conservative Party and PLP wearing onlY vests, underpants and matching black berets.
+Occasionally it climaxes with myself and the Labour leader whistling Ode To The Fattherland while spooning on a pile of blood-soaked Tory corpses.
+Sometimes a naked John McDonald patrols the back-benches stoving in the heads of still-breathing Blairites with the blunt end of the ceremonial mace.
+And one unforgettable version last September featured John wearing Theresa May’s head as a mask Jezza sliced the clothing from Tim Watson’s dead body with a penknive before carving an assortment of hammers, sickles and comedy penises into his enormous back.

-Which brings us to Lindy West who last week in The Guardian proved she’s au fait with the politics of identity in a blistering attack on the white, the privileged and the feathered.
-Titled ‘Jonathan Franzen’s lack of black friends is unsettling but it’s hardly surprising in white America’, West – the American writer known for campaigning against the twin evils of rape culture and weight loss – launches a blistering attack on the award-winning Pulitzer Prize nominated novelist for having the gall to admit to Slate magazine that he doesn’t have many black friends.
+Which brings us to Linda West whose column in last week’s Guardian proved she’s au fait with the politics of identity in a blistering attack on not only the white and privileged but also the feathered.
+Titled ‘Jonathan Franzen’s lack of black friends is unsettling but it’s hardly surprising in white America’, West – best known for campaigning against the twin evils of rape culture and weight loss – launches a blistering attack on the award-winning novelist for having the gall to admit to Slant magazine that he doesn’t have many black friends.
 West is typically uninterested in the many possible reasons for this un-PC oversight but her remedy is simple: go out and find some, duh.

-So let’s disregard Franzen’s admission that he feels embarrassed about his lack of black friends or that there could be a multitude of reasons why he doesn’t have any, West is too canny an operator to worry about the facts before accusing someone she doesn’t know of being a racist who cares more about football and winged beasts than ethnic minorities: ‘It’s particularly demoralising when compared to the tenderness with which he talks about bird conservation, his evening tennis routine or watching the NFL.
+So let’s disregard Franzen’s admission that he feels embarrassed about his lack of black friends, or the multitude of possible reasons why he doesn’t have any, West is too savvy to worry about facts before accusing a perfect stranger of being a racist who cares more about football and winged beasts than ethnic minorities: “It’s particularly demoralising when compared to the tenderness with which he talks about bird conservation, his evening tennis routine or watching the NFL.
 In this interview he speaks with more warmth and familiarity about birds than he does about black people”.

-She cuts to the core of what Franzen really thinks with startling clarity: ‘I don’t know these people, Franzen is telling us.
+She cuts to the core of what Franzen really thinks with startling clarity: “I don’t know these people, Franzen is telling us.
 These are not my people.
-I know enough to be embarrassed yet don’t care enough to change’.
-Despite the fact that she fails to provide any evidence that Franzen believes this – or that he deliberately set out to have as few black friends as possible – it’s clear this must be the case because, well, West says so.
-Witness how he pussy-foots around the exact number by saying ‘not many’, as if this excuses his failure to hit the minimum black friend-quota deemed acceptable by contemporary white liberals.
-Though by now Franzen has dug himself such a racially problematic hole he’d be lucky to get out of it even if it turned out he was on first-name terms with the entire cast of Desmond’s.
+I know enough to be embarrassed yet don’t care enough to change”.
+Despite the fact that she fails to provide any evidence that Franzen believes this – or that he deliberately set out to have as few black friends as possible – it’s clear this must be the case because, well, she says so.
+Witness how he pussy-foots around the exact number by saying ‘not many’, as if this excuses his failure to hit the minimum black friend-quota deemed acceptable by blue-haired feminists.
+Though by now Franzen has dug himself such a problematic hole he’d be lucky to get out of it even if it turned out he was on first-name terms with the entire cast of The Crosby Show.

-And this is where West deals her fatal blow, bravely asserting that Franzen’s ‘blithe’ admission is ‘a direct hindrance to black upward mobility, black safety and black humanity’.
-Because no-one but the most deluded Republican could dispute that the grim statistics showing disproportionate numbers of young black men committing violent crime are less to do with socio-economic factors such as poverty and lack of education than they are with the fact that an ornithology-loving novelist doesn’t have many black friends.
-Based on such flawless logic, I hope for his sake Bill Oddie has plenty of black friends because if not it’s only a matter of time before Lindy exposes him as the Grand Goodie Wizard of KKK Cambridge.
+And this is where West deals her fatal blow, asserting that Franzen’s ‘blithe’ admission is “a direct hindrance to black upward mobility, black safety and black humanity”.
+Because even the most deluded Republican couldn’t dispute that the grim statistics showing disproportionate numbers of young black men committing violent crime are less influenced by poverty or lack of education than they bare by an ornithology-loving novelist who doesn’t have many black friends.
+Based on such flawless logic, I hope for his sake Billy Oddie has plenty of POC pals because if not it’s only a matter of time before Linda exposes him as the Grand Goodie Wizard of Cambridge KKK.

-However, after wallowing in my shame for a few days and applying paper cuts to various sensitive parts of my anatomy I realised how much I envied Lindy for her bravery, her warmth, her smug sense of self-satisfaction.
-But mainly for her impressive collection of black friends.
-So I intend to fix this oversight once and for all over the next few weeks by visiting as many basketball games, Hip-Hop clubs and Afro-Carribbean hairdressers as possible.
-I look forward to meeting my soon-to-be best mates and I’m sure when they find out I’m befriending them purely because of their pigmentation I’ll get the reception I thoroughly deserve.
+However, after wallowing in my shame for a few days and applying paper cuts to various sensitive parts of my anatomy I realised how much I envied Linda for her warmth, bravery, and smug sense of self-satisfaction.
+But mainly for her impressive selection box of black friends.
+So I intend to fix this oversight once and for all over the next few weeks by visiting as many basketball games, Afro-Carribbean hairdressers, and Brixton food banks as possible.
+I look forward to meeting my soon-to-be soulmates and I’m sure when they find out I’m befriending them purely because of their pigmentation I’ll get the reception I thoroughly deserve.